suzyhan/book-search/README.md

 ```

 ## Usage
-- When the book search engine loads on the browser, you will be presented with the options: `Search for Books` and `Login/Signup` and an input field to search for books with a `Submit Search` button.
+- Click on the deployed application link to open the book search engine in the browser.
+You will then be presented with the options: `Search for Books` and `Login/Signup` and an input field to search for books with a `Submit Search` button.
 - Click on the `Login/Signup` button and select the `Sign up` to enter username, email, and password to submit and create an account.
 If you have an existing account, set the toggle to the `Login` to log in with username and password.
 - Once you are logged in, you can type in the input field to search for a book and click on `Submit Search` button to view search results.
 Search results should present with each featuring a book's title, author, description, and image.
 - Click on the `Save this Book!` to save the book to your account.
 Click on the option to `See Your Books` to view all saved books.